The equipment was completely redesigned and updated in 2012 as part of the playbuilder programme - read more about Playbuilder projects.

 The play equipment in this play area was manufactured and installed to comply with current safety standards applying at the time of installation and all items of equipment are provided with a safer surface where required.

 The play equipment and the immediate surrounding areas are inspected on a regular basis.
 An annual inspection is also carried out by an independent qualified organisation that prepares a safety audit and a report to enable the Council to plan long term maintenance and renewal.

 This site has very good pedestrian access with a circular sensory footpath to give access to all the equipment in the play area.
-There is vehicle parking on the surrounding local roads.
+There is limited parking on surrounding local roads.

 We encourage the use of all our facilities by everyone, please let us know if you have any suggestions on how we could improve this facility for you.

 Page last updated 23 March 2016.